-In this hyper-sexualized world, acknowledging just a handful of realities will help uphold the decency of Muslim teens, as they navigate through the bizarre teenage phase of undulating hormones and changes in their bodies.
+In this hyper-sexualized world, acknowledging just a handful of realities will help uphold the decency of Muslim teens as they navigate through the bizarre teenage phase of undulating hormones and changes in their bodies.

-If they constantly see a dichotomy between their parents’ values and what they perceive as a norm—and the former is the one freaking out—they will easily be pushed into normalcy of sexual activity that is haram.
+If they constantly see a dichotomy between their parents’ values and what they perceive as the norm—and the former is the one freaking out—they will easily be pushed into the normalcy of sexual activity that is haram.

 Honor versus shame

-Acknowledge that building a positive body image is very difficult
+Acknowledge that building a positive body image is very difficult.

 The irony of being Muslim is that our dress code (of covering more) is often associated with shame, by Muslims and non-Muslims alike.

-So, acknowledge that due to this overwhelming influence of having to define physical beauty, it can become very stressful for the Muslim youth to really be confident of themselves and not succumb to sexual validation and peer pressure.
+So, acknowledge that due to this overwhelming influence of having to define physical beauty, it can become very stressful for Muslim youth to really be confident of themselves and not succumb to sexual validation and peer pressure.

 If there is one thing that can change this perception, it is the importance of dressing modestly.

-In fact, Iblis’ (satan) plan to ambush humans from the front, back, right and left, left one avenue open for guidance – the route from above.
-And Allah ta’ala tells the Children of Adam in His eloquence, that clothes come from above.
+In fact, Iblis’ (Satan’s) plan to ambush humans from the front, back, right, and left left one avenue open for guidance: the route from above.
+And Allah ta’ala tells the children of Adam in His eloquence that clothes come from above.

 Understanding this will help Muslim teens understand that a positive body image does not have to do with dressing more scantily or exposing more.

 The Qur’an makes apparel one of the halal means of enjoying this world (and clothes do not have to be expensive to look nice).

 Honor and modesty go hand in hand with loving one’s self, and that is the best body image one can cultivate, after understanding Allah’s definition of beauty—inward and outward.

-Besides, dressing well, eating well and exercise helps build confidence in the physical appearance.Pages: 1 2
+Besides, dressing well, eating well, and exercising help build confidence in the physical appearance.Pages: 1 2